alanb128/pi-audio-streamer2/README.md

 <img src="moode-audio-box.jpg">

-This updated version of the [previous streamer](https://github.com/alanb128/audio-streaming-box) adds a full color display, Pi Pico microcontroller for powewr management and display switching.
-See the new video!
+This updated version of the [previous streamer](https://github.com/alanb128/audio-streaming-box) adds a full color display, Pi Pico microcontroller for power management and display switching.
+See the new video: https://youtu.be/QEAcYsGSqHk?si=DkREA6kypHM_2p7m

 This repository is a work in progress, with updates coming regularly - check back again soon!